How to lower your BMI and lose weight healthily

 Lots of people find fasting very difficult, and worry that they will feel faint if they don't eat, but the people who recommend this kind of diet often find that it makes them feel better, not worse.

-Special diet food plans
+Special diet food plans to lose weight

 Some companies market meal replacement foods which are calorie counted to help you lose weight.
 SlimFast® and Celebrity Slim® are sold over the counter in the supermarket or chemist, whereas LighterLife® sell meal replacements in conjunction with a support group offering lifestyle advice.